 You need to remember that you can only make attempts and try to make things work and you cannot control how your in laws decided to take things in their stride.
 On a healthy note, I would suggest you few measures for yourself.

 - Learn to let go.

-In this end, I would say that nothing matters in front of your mental health as it is directly related to your physical health.
+In the end, I would say that nothing matters in front of your mental health as it is directly related to your physical health.
 So these were few tips to deal with in-laws from my side and I hope you find these tips helpful.
 I would love to hear about your experience with difficult people and what you do to save your sanity.
 Make this conscious decision to only choose people that will honor and respect your boundaries.
 The thoughts expressed in this blog post are my own and I am not a therapist.
-I am just trying to be medium to spread some help and awareness in women and enable them to take charge of their life.
+I am just trying to be a medium to spread some help and awareness in women and enable them to take charge of their life.